xuyankun/VSViG/README.md

 # VSViG: Real-time Video-based Seizure Detection via Skeleton-based Spatiotemporal ViG

-This is official implementation of VSViG, here are some useful links:
+This is the official implementation of VSViG, which is accepted by ECCV2024.

+Here are some useful links:
 [ [pdf](https://arxiv.org/pdf/2311.14775.pdf) | [data](https://huggingface.co/datasets/xuyankun/WU-SAHZU-EMU-Video) ]

 **The code will be released soon!**